Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

 {\bf Comparison of search space/algorithm}.
 Table~\ref{tab:acc_searchalgorithm} shows the AUC on GraphGym, uniform sampling with our search space (Uniform), and preferential search for the maximum accuracy with our search space (Max).
-We can compare the performance difference between the search spaces of \name{} and GraphGym, and between Monte-Carlo tree search and others.
-First, Uniform is higher AUC than GraphGym in heterophilic graphs, while GraphGym is higher AUC than Uniform in homophilic graphs.
+We can compare the performance difference between the search spaces of \name{} and GraphGym and between the Monte-Carlo tree search and other search algorithms.
+First, Uniform has a higher AUC than GraphGym in heterophilic graphs, while GraphGym has a higher AUC than Uniform in homophilic graphs.
 This indicates that our search space is more suitable for heterophilic graphs than that of GraphGym because they use the same search algorithm. \name outperforms Uniform and Max, so we can confirm that Monte-Carlo tree search preferentially searches for sub-optimal architectures.

 {\bf Hyper-parameter sensitivity}. \name has two hyper-parameters, $c$ and $\theta$.
 Figure~\ref{fig:hyperparameter} shows their impact on the AUC.
-From this result, we can see that $c$ and $\theta$ are not sensitive to the AUC.
+This result shows that $c$ and $\theta$ are not sensitive to the classification performance.
 Therefore, we can use default parameters without tremendous hyperparameter turnings, which leads to reducing computational costs and improving ease of use.